-- 78. A statement that complaints will be investigated in accordance with the district's UCP and a written decision will be sent to the complainant within 60 calendar days from the receipt of the complaint, unless this time period is extended by written agreement of the complainant - 89.
-A statement that the complainant has a right to appeal the district's decision investigation report to CDE for programs within the scope of the UCP by filing a written appeal, including a copy of the original complaint and the district's decision, within 15 days of receiving the district's decision - 910.
-A statement advising the complainant of any civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal antidiscrimination laws, if applicable
+- 8. A statement that complaints will be investigated in accordance with the district's UCP and a written decision will be sent to the complainant within 60 days from the receipt of the complaint unless this time period is extended by written agreement of the complainant - 9.
+A statement that, for programs within the scope of the UCP as specified in the accompanying Board policy, the complainant has a right to appeal the district's investigation report to the California Department of Education (CDE) by filing a written appeal, including a copy of the original complaint and the district's decision, within 30 calendar days of receiving the district's decision

-1011.
+- 10. A statement advising the complainant of any civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal laws prohibiting discrimination, harassment, intimidation, or bullying, if applicable - 11.
 A statement that copies of the district's UCP are available free of charge

-The annual notification, complete contact information of the compliance officer(s), and information related to Title IX as required pursuant to Education Code 221.61 shall be posted on the district web site and may be provided through district-supported social media, if available.
+The annual notification, the complete contact information of the compliance officer(s), and information related to Title IX as required pursuant to Education Code 221.61221.6 shall be posted on the district websiteand district school websites and may be provided through district-supported social media, if available=.

+'''

-(cf. 1113 - District and School Web Sites Websites) (cf. 1114 - District-Sponsored Social Media)
+(cf. 1113 - District and School Web Sites)

+(cf. 1114 - District-Sponsored Social Media)

+'''